srobo/docs/robots_101/programme_structure.md

 We provide a space for you to work in, with power and internet access, as well as volunteers able to help with the kits and hands-on guidance with your robot.

+## Virtual Competition

+The Virtual Competition is often the first change you'll have to test your strategies against other teams.
+You'll submit your robot code for running against other teams in the [simulator][simulator].
+The matches are livestreamed on our [YouTube Channel][youtube] and you'll get a copy of your robot's logs afterwards so you can continue to improve it.

 ## Competition

 The Competition event is a two day event in spring.
 You'll put your robot to the